Srijon25/ChronosLang/spec.md

 easy to express and inspect how values evolve over time, which is useful for debugging reactive systems, teaching stateful algorithms, and prototyping time-aware AI agents.

-⬤ Provide deterministic, easy-to-understand concurrency for demos.
+⬤ Provide easy-to-understand concurrency for demos.
 Full-featured concurrency libraries are powerful but noisy for short demos.
-The rendezvous channel + go model gives visual, deterministic concurrency that’s ideal for short, reproducible demonstrations and teaching concurrency concepts without the usual nondeterministic pitfalls.
+The rendezvous channel + go model gives a compact concurrency core that’s ideal for short, reproducible demonstrations and teaching concurrency concepts.
+(Thread timing is still real-world, so examples are written to keep behavior simple and predictable.)

 ⬤ Enable language-level experiments with macros and reflection.
 For research into language extensions,
 macros give transformation power and reflection gives insights into running systems — together they